 Well, ramen in the US is no longer a shelf-stable MRE for latchkey kids.
 We are living in the golden age of Japan’s greatest gift to humankind.
 (I personally believe the country has given us far more impactful gifts, but in a landmark survey the Japanese citizens themselves effectively said, “Nope, this is our greatest invention,” and I am merely respecting their judgment, which is also marvelous.)
 Real chefs are handcrafting perfect ramen eggs, roasting high-end pork chashu, analyzing the acidity of the city’s tap water to make sure their noodles are divine.

-I spent the last month traveling to 18 craft ramen shops.
-Last night, on the final leg of my journey, I started in a strip mall in Vista, briefly considered getting a foot massage at the salon next door, then slurped my way down the coast one bowl at a time until my final stop in East Village.
+I spent months traveling to 18 craft ramen shops.
+On the final leg of my journey, I started in a strip mall in Vista, briefly considered getting a foot massage at the salon next door, then slurped my way down the coast one bowl at a time until my final stop in East Village.
 My CRV smells delicious.
 I am one part man, more parts salt.

 I did this for love and for you.
-Because the temps have hit the fearsome mid-60s, which is when San Diegans start Googling “frostbite.”
-It is neck-beard season and it is ramen season.
+Because when the temps hit the fearsome mid-60s, which is when San Diegans start Googling “frostbite,” it is neck-beard season and it is ramen season.

 A quick note about the process: I started with my own list of places I’d been to in the past.
 Then I researched.
 I queried Japanese friends, and friends I knew to have serious ramen addictions.
 I got feedback from San Diego Magazine readers.
 I made a list of 18 shops.
 At every place I tried their base or signature models—tonkotsu, mostly.
 But there are wildly creative riffs on ramen at these places and I urge you to try them all.
-What I’ve done below is list the ten that I would recommend to friends who ask, including my top five that I’ve marked with three asterisks (***).
+What I’ve done below is list the nine that I would recommend to friends who ask, including my top five that I’ve marked with three asterisks (***).
+There’s also a few honorable mentions at the end.

 As always, I don’t have any inflated estimation of my own opinion.
 This is not “the only list you’ll ever need,” nor will it be printed in gold leaf.
 I’m just a guy who searches for food that blows my mind and I share it in hopes that you’ll experience that same concussive joy.
 The number-one question I get as a food writer is “Where is the best [enter food type] in San Diego?”
 And now I can answer them from a place of extensive, exhaustive firsthand knowledge when they ask about ramen.